KRTirtho/schoolacious/CONTRIBUTION.md

 - Include thoughtfully-worded, well-structured [Jest](https://jestjs.io/) tests in the `./test` folder of each separate part of the project.
 - Treat `describe` as a noun or situation.
 - Treat `test` as a statement about result or how an operation results.
-- Treat `expect` as a noun about expectation about certain operations
+- Treat `expect` as a noun about expectation about certain operation's behavior or result

 #### Example